arranoak/not-youtube-dl/README.md

 If nobody is interested in solving your issue, you are welcome to take matters into your own hands and submit a pull request (or coerce/pay somebody else to do so).

 Feel free to bump the issue from time to time by writing a small comment ("Issue is still present in youtube-dl version ...from France, but fixed from Belgium"), but please not more than once a month.
 Please do not declare your issue as `important` or `urgent`.

-### How can I detect whether a given URL is supported by youtube-dl?

-For one, have a look at the [list of supported sites](docs/supportedsites.md).
-Note that it can sometimes happen that the site changes its URL scheme (say, from https://example.com/video/1234567 to https://example.com/v/1234567 ) and youtube-dl reports an URL of a service in that list as unsupported.
-In that case, simply report a bug.

-It is *not* possible to detect whether a URL is supported or not.
-That's because youtube-dl contains a generic extractor which matches **all** URLs.
-You may be tempted to disable, exclude, or remove the generic extractor, but the generic extractor not only allows users to extract videos from lots of websites that embed a video from another service, but may also be used to extract video from a service that it's hosting itself.
-Therefore, we neither recommend nor support disabling, excluding, or removing the generic extractor.

-If you want to find out whether a given URL is supported, simply call youtube-dl with it.
-If you get no videos back, chances are the URL is either not referring to a video or unsupported.
-You can find out which by examining the output (if you run youtube-dl on the console) or catching an `UnsupportedError` exception if you run it from a Python program.

 # Why do I need to go through that much red tape when filing bugs?